-Parent Name - Student Name Grade School Year Birthdate/ Address Student transferreStudent transferreStudent moved ouStudent transferre in resident district pub d to NH public school (d to a NH state operate at of state. d to a home education d to a non-public school lic school or charter school full time. including public academies and charter schools). ed public institution such as prison or juvenile institution. program not using EFA funds. ol, either within New Hampshire or outside of New EFA Withdrawal Da te Start Date at the New School or Institution // // Direction for Use of (Check One) Roll Over Funds I (parent name) authorize my student do h :(name) nereby withdraw my child from the EFA program and 's EFA account shall be dissolved.
-I wish my child's EFA account closed an d the roll over funds be forfeited.
-I wish my roll ov er funds to continue to be available until expended.
+Parent Name - Student Name Grade School Year .
+Birthdate // Address Student transferredStudent transferredStudent moved outStudent transferred n resident district puble I to NH public school (i I to a NH state operate t of state.
+I to a home education I to a non-public school lic school or charter school full time. including public academies and charter schools). ed public institution such as prison or juvenile institution. program not using EFA funds. ol, either within New Hampshire or outside of New EFA Withdrawal Date 9 Start Date at the New School or Institution // // Direction for Use of I (Check One) Roll Over Funds I (parent name)authorize my student do h (name) nereby withdraw my child from the EFA program and 's EFA account shall be dissolved.
+I wish my child's I EFA account closed an d the roll over funds be forfeited.
+I wish my roll ove r funds to continue to be available until expended.
 Parent Signature Date/